sdsc/cluster-guide/Triton_Roll_Installation_Guide.rst

 Build Triton Rolls on Development Server
 ----------------------------------------

-Enter the roll source directory and make the Rocks distribution...
+Enter the roll source directory and make the Rocks|reg| distribution...

 ::